dch239/NER-CoNLL-BiLSTM/README.md

-# Project Title: Named Entity Recognition on CoNLL Dataset
+# Project: Named Entity Recognition on CoNLL Dataset

 This project is a Python-based implementation of a Bi-directional Long Short Term Memory (BLSTM) model for Named Entity Recognition (NER) tasks on the CoNLL dataset.
 The main script is `main_script.py`.